 6. University of Southern California Marshall School of Business

-Marshall is unique on this list as it actually has a dedicated business program for veterans—the Master of Business for Veterans (MBV).
+Marshall is unique on this list as it actually has a dedicated business program for veterans—the one-year Master of Business for Veterans (MBV).

 This program has been specially designed as an alternative to an MBA program, for military veterans with less of a dedicated business background than MBA applicants.